Plucking fresh herbs directly from your own garden is a source of ultimate pleasure for many home cooks.

 Fertilizing your Mini Herb Garden

 When the herbs have been in a container for over ten days, it is time you start feeding them.
-Similarly, one can give an additional boost to the herbs through using B1 plant mix.
+Similarly, one can give an additional boost to the herbs by using B1 plant mix.
 Fish based fertilizers are a good choice for herbs.

 The smart herb garden has a new technology that will manage the amount of water light and fertilizer your herbs receive, even when you are away on vacation.

-Create Logical Groupings for your Herbs
+Create Logical Groupings For Your Herbs

 As a general rule, it is advisable to keep similar herbs together.
 This is because different types of herbs may require different growth conditions.